Galaxy Spin Alignment with Tidal Fields in the SDSS-IV MaNGA Survey: Data and Methods

 \subsection{Alignment Angles}

 The spin--tidal alignment is quantified as the cosine of the angle, $\anglest$ ($k = 1, 2, 3$), where $\hat{\boldsymbol{j}}$ and $\hat{\boldsymbol{e}}_k$ represent the unit spin vector of each galaxy and the three principal axes of the local tidal tensor, respectively.
 In three dimensions, a random orientation yields an average of $\anglest = 0.5$, while parallel and perpendicular orientations correspond to $\anglest = 1$ and $0$, respectively.
 Since the line-of-sight component of spin vectors cannot be uniquely determined in this study, each galaxy has two possible 3D spin orientations.
 In the edge-on view ($i = \pi/2$), the two vectors appear identical, while in the face-on view ($i = 0$), they appear to point in opposite directions.
 To account for this ambiguity, we take the average of $\anglest$ from the two possible spin vectors to obtain a single alignment metric for each galaxy.
-The detection significance of the observed alignment is estimated from the 1,000 random permutation samples in which the sky positions ($\alpha$ and $\delta$) of galaxies are randomly shuffled within the sample.
-For each random permutation, the 3D spin vectors are recalculated using the new sky coordinates through Equations (\ref{eqn:spinr}) to (\ref{eqn:spinz}).
 This approach retains as much orientation information as possible while ensuring that the two spin vectors from the same galaxy are not treated as independent measurements.
+We also confirm that fixing the sign of $\hat{j}_r$ to either $+$ or $-$ leads to qualitatively identical alignment trends (see Appendix \ref{append:sign}), which is consistent with the findings of previous studies \citep[e.g.,][] {2021MNRAS.504.4626K, 2025ApJ...987L..30W}.

+The detection significance of the observed alignment is estimated from the 1000 random permutation samples in which the sky positions ($\alpha$ and $\delta$) of galaxies are randomly shuffled within the sample.
+For each random permutation, the 3D spin vectors are recalculated using the new sky coordinates through Equations (\ref{eqn:spinr})--(\ref{eqn:spinz}).
+This approach provides the null hypothesis of random mutual orientation between galaxy spins and tidal fields, although it inevitably disrupts possible selection effects tied to galaxy sky positions and may therefore under- or overestimate the significance.
+We find, however, that alternative schemes (e.g., only randomizing $\phi_\mathrm{kin}$) do not alter the main conclusions of this work.